-Last Updated on January 25, 2024 by Christine Kaaloa
+Last Updated on April 9, 2024 by Christine Kaaloa

+I have been a solo female traveler committed to traveling alone for over fifteen years.
 I’m occasionally asked what are solo travel safety tips to stay safe while traveling solo?
-I’m going to share 8 street smart tips for solo female travelers.
+I’m going to share 20 street smart tips for solo female travelers.

 This post contains affiliate links.
 I never leave home without travel insurance- I use World Nomads but here’s a trip insurance finder tool to find a plan that matches your budget.
 Read more about coverage options for U.S. travelers.